Award for Innovation

-Award presented (English Australia Conference Gala Dinner, 21 September 2017)
+Award presented (English Australia Conference Gala Dinner, 21 September 2017 in Adelaide, SA)

 Supporting you with your award nomination: Read our Information Sheet How to write a good nomination for the Award for Innovation.

-Questions?
-Contact the Professional Development Manager at English Australia:
+Email your completed nomination to the Professional Development Manager at English Australia, Sophie, at: